-Friends, have you discovered black rice yet?
-If not, my vegan shabu vegetable and black rice recipe is your doorway to its hearty, chewy, delicious taste.
+Have you discovered black rice yet?
+If not, my vegan shabu vegetable medley and creamy roasted sesame sauce are your doorway to its hearty, chewy, delicious taste.

 Already a fan of this exceptional whole grain?
 Great!
 Then I’ll bet you are looking for more ways to enjoy it.
-It's phenomenal with Creamy Goma Dare sesame sauce.
+It's sensational in my Hawaiian Poke Tower.

-Measure water and black rice precisely with proportions below.
-Remove cooked rice from heat and let sit for 10 minutes covered in its cooking pot before serving.
+Measure water and black rice precisely with the proportions below.
+Remove from heat when cooked and let sit for 10 minutes covered in its cooking pot before serving.

 Black rice is sometimes called forbidden rice.
 That's because it was once reserved only for the Emperor of China.
 In fact, stealing it from the royal family was punishable by death.

-Were there good reasons back then to covet black rice?
+Were there good reasons back then to covet it?
 Well, my taste buds say yes.
 I love the unique aroma and chewy yet tender kernels.
 It has a subtle, sweet woodsy flavor.
 Often described as nutty, many people find its complexity superior to brown rice.

-The best part is, nutritionally it knocks whole-grain brown rice out of the park.
-Black rice is higher in protein and fiber.
-At the same time, it is lower in carbohydrates and calories.
-But, its purple-black color is the real clue to what makes this rice a superfood.
+The best part is, nutritionally, it knocks whole-grain brown rice out of the park.
+It's significantly higher in protein and fiber.
+At the same time, it's lower in carbohydrates and calories.
+But its purple-black color is the real clue to what makes this once-forbidden grain a superfood.

 The secret to perfect stovetop black rice is the right ratio of water to rice.
 You can have moist, chewy grains every time with the proportions below.